Syntaf/AutoComplete/README.md

 This means that if your program executes our input set faster than anyone else you win.
 Just to forewarn you though, our input set is going to be exceedingly large.

+NOTE TO READER: this readme file is in progress, because of this there is some deprecated instructions
+		. ignore all lines starting with '**' currently!

 COMPILING